Validating the CROCODILE model within the AGORA galaxy simulation framework: Numerical Methods

-In both of these cases, Sedov-Taylor shock radius and velocity kicks are computed similarly to what we will show in the next Section~\ref{sec:fb_variations} for the first runs.
-This predates the \citet{Oku_2022} model in which terminal momentum injection is considered.
+In both of these cases, Sedov--Taylor shock radius and velocity kicks are computed similarly to what we will show in the next Section~\ref{sec:fb_variations} for the first runs.
+This predates the \citet{Oku_2022} model, in which terminal momentum injection is~considered.

-\subsubsection{\textbf{\gfour Feedback Model}}
+\subsubsection{\gfour Feedback~Model}

-The \gfour Osaka model \citep{Oku_2022, Oku2024} tracks mass, energy, momentum, and metal return from evolving stellar populations, including Type II SNe (SN-II), Type Ia SNe (SN-Ia), Asymptotic Giant Branch (AGB) stars, and early stellar feedback (ESFB) from young stars in cosmological runs.
-Chemical yields for 12 elements (H, He, C, N, O, Ne, Mg, Si, S, Ca, Fe, and Ni) are deposited by these events and their abundance is tracked individually in each gas particle.
-Dust and metals in the gas are diffused using a Smagorinsky-Lilly model \citep{Smagorinsky} with a diffusion parameter of $C = 0.002$ in cosmological and $C = 0.0002$ for isolated simulations\footnote{We note that in isolated runs this explicit diffusion is only enabled for the fiducial run, since it increased the runtime significantly.
+The \gfour Osaka model \citep{Oku_2022, Oku2024} tracks mass, energy, momentum, and~metal return from evolving stellar populations, including Type II SNe (\mbox{SN-II}), Type Ia SNe (\mbox{SN-Ia}), AGB stars, and~ESFB from young stars in cosmological runs.
+Chemical yields for \mbox{12 elements} (H, He, C, N, O, Ne, Mg, Si, S, Ca, Fe, and~Ni) are deposited by these events, and their abundance is tracked individually in each gas particle.
+Dust and metals in the gas are diffused using a Smagorinsky--Lilly model \citep{Smagorinsky} with a diffusion parameter of $C = 0.002$ in cosmological and $C = 0.0002$ for isolated simulations. {We} note that in isolated runs this explicit diffusion is only enabled for the fiducial run, since it increased the runtime significantly.
 We compared runs with different diffusion parameters and found no major differences with the analysis done in this paper.
-This is consistent with results from FIRE-2 \citep{Fire2_2018}.}.
+This is consistent with results from \mbox{FIRE-2 \citep{Fire2_2018}}.